uakihir0/kbsky/README.md

 The following is how to use Gradle with Kotlin on supported platforms.
 **For Apple platform, please refer to [kbsky-cocoapods](https://github.com/uakihir0/kbsky-cocoapods).**
+Also, please check the test code as well.

 ```kotlin:build.gradle.kts
 repositories {